Our Learning Spaces

 I join my fellow flightless bird, the kiwi

-With my moss green feathers and yellow-green puku
+With my moss green feathers

 I blend into the surround bush